 - 4.1 Whilst the number of safeguarding concerns raised is relatively small across both areas, failure to have a consistent and robust policy and process may have serious implications for the organisation and customers. - 4.2 One unified policy and process for making safeguarding referrals across both areas will allow officers working in multiple locations to be clear on what action they need to take, ensuring a consistent approach.
-This will ultimately mean that the process is best place to safeguard vulnerable individuals. - 4.3 Designated Safeguarding Officers across Broadland and South Norfolk have reviewed both policies and created a new single policy which incorporates all local and national guidance as provided in the attached document. - 4.4 The Policy includes a revised process which will see frontline officers taking a more active role in escalating cases and non-frontline officers afforded more support from DSOs. - 4.5 A flow chart which outlines how this Policy works in practice is outlined within the policy. - 4.6 Officers need to be able to quickly and easily reference the Policy when dealing with safeguarding concerns, as such it has been a priority to keep the new Policy succinct whilst ensuring it meets all legal and organisational requirements. - 4.7 The new Policy is broken down into shorter sections to support this.
-The policy covers the following areas: - (1) Recognising safeguarding concerns - (2) Disclosures, suspicions and allegations - (3) What to do if you have a concern - (4) Local safeguarding infrastructure - 4.8 Providing clear and effective processes will reduce inappropriate safeguarding referrals and duplicated or conflicting responses.
+This will ultimately mean that the process is best place to safeguard vulnerable individuals. - 4.3 Designated Safeguarding Officers across Broadland and South Norfolk have reviewed both policies and created a new single policy which incorporates all local and national guidance as provided in the attached document. - 4.4 The policy is includes a revised process which will see frontline officers taking a more active role in escalating cases and non-frontline officers afforded more support from DSOs.

+- 4.5 A flow chat which outlines how this policy works in practice is outlined within the policy. - 4.6 Officers need to be able to quickly and easily reference the policy when dealing with safeguarding concerns, as such it has been a priority to keep the new policy is succinct whilst ensuring it meets all legal and organisational requirements. - 4.7 The new policy is broken down into shorter sections to support this.
+The policy covers the following areas: - 4.7.1 Recognising safeguarding concerns - 4.7.2 Disclosures, suspicions and allegations - 4.7.3 What to do if you have a concern - 4.7.4 Local safeguarding infrastructure - 4.8 Providing clear and effective processes will reduce inappropriate safeguarding referrals and duplicated or conflicting responses.
 As well as improving the safety of those at risk this will also reduce the amount officer time spent dealing with issues. - 4.9 As we progress into shared IT systems we will move to a single electronic system across for capturing safeguarding concerns and recording onward referrals.
-This would allow DSOs to observe any referral patterns and also capture information about vulnerable adults and families who may have presented to different departments across the Councils.
-However, as an interim measure recording will need to be retained on both SNC and BDC shared drives. - 4.10 As well as safeguarding vulnerable residents it is important that the Policy considers the needs of the employee.
-The Policy and guidance are designed to promote the wellbeing of those dealing with the safeguarding concern and make the process clear and easy to follow.
-Safeguarding training will also be refreshed for all relevant staff to ensure they are comfortable and confident in raising and escalating concerns.

-- 4.11 To accompany the new Policy the roles and responsibilities of DSOs have been reviewed.
+This would allow DSO's to observe any referral patterns and also capture information about vulnerable adults and families who may have presented to different departments across the councils.
+However, as an interim measure recording will need to be retained on both SNC and BDC shared drives. - 4.10 As well as safeguarding vulnerable residents it is important that the policy considers the needs of the employee.
+The policy and guidance are designed to promote the wellbeing of those dealing with the safeguarding concern and make the process clear and easy to follow.
+Safeguarding training will also be refreshed for all relevant staff to ensure they are comfortable and confident in raising and escalating concerns. - 4.11 To accompany the new policy the roles and responsibilities of DSOs have been reviewed.
 Going forward there will be a revised number of DSO with representatives from all areas of business.
 The safeguarding lead is working with the existing DSO group to expand this network across the organisation.
-The responsibilities of the DSOs and safeguarding lead, along with all other staff, are laid out in the Policy - 4.12 Revised Safeguarding training will be offered for all staff and members on the new process and on the extent or the role of DSOs to support staff in making safeguarding referrals. - 4.13 A quick reference guide will be created, similar to the existing pamphlet used by SNC officers, to provide key messages of what to do when identifying a safeguarding concern.
+The responsibilities of the DSO's and safeguarding lead, along with all other staff, are laid out in the policy - 4.12 Revised Safeguarding training will be offered for all staff and members on the new process and on the extent or the role of DSO's to support staff in making safeguarding referrals. - 4.13 A quick reference guide will be created, similar to the existing pamphlet used by SNC officers, to provide key messages of what to do when identifying a safeguarding concern.